tshah-ucl/developing-data-products/README.md

 My Shiny application is examining the number of deaths in Virginia in 1940.
 When the population group of either Rural Male, Rural Female, Urban Male, or Urban Female is entered, a bar graph is plotted by age group and the total number of deaths in that population group is given.
 When a different population group is entered, a new bar graph will be plotted and the new total number of deaths will be shown.

+My application is available on shinyapps.io at the following link: https://rmhatsh.shinyapps.io/Developing_Data_Products_Assignment/

 ## Reproducible Pitch Presentation

 You get 5 slides (inclusive of the title slide) to pitch a your app.
 You're going to create a web page using Slidify or Rstudio Presenter with an html 5 slide deck.